bicobus/lilith-throne-documentation/docs/clothing.rst

 concealedSlots
 ^^^^^^^^^^^^^^

-The slots that this ’displacementType’ conceals.
-Possible slots are found here:
+The slots that this `displacementType`_ conceals.
+Possible slots are found
-:ltgithub:`src/com/lilithsthrone/game/inventory/InventorySlot.java`
+here: :ltgithub:`src/com/lilithsthrone/game/inventory/InventorySlot.java`

 You can also use a preset list by adding an attribute named “values” to this